Olympia & Chehalis Valley Co.

 Old Colony Railroad

-Remarks: Operated 1845-1893.
-Bohannan forged.
-Superb block lettering and gold patina.
+Remarks: Operated 1845-1893 Forged by the Wilson Bohannan Co.
+Superb stamp marks and gold patina.
 Handsome accent ring barrel.
+125 year + centenarian!

 History